m-lamonaca/programming-notes/DotNet/C#/C#.md

 - **Covariance**: Enables to use a more derived type than originally specified.
 - **Contravariance**: Enables to use a more generic (less derived) type than originally specified.
-- **Invariance**: it's posible to use _only_ the type originally specified; so an invariant generic type parameter is neither covariant nor contravariant.
+- **Invariance**: it's possible to use _only_ the type originally specified; so an invariant generic type parameter is neither covariant nor contravariant.

 **NOTE**: annotate generic type parameters with `out` and `in` annotations to specify whether they should behave covariantly or contravariantly.